MezoFoundation/constitution/README.md

 Citizens may go to any holon they choose, and movement between holons is allowed at any time.

+[Insert Venn Diagram]

 There are two types of holon.
-A standing holon is a holon that is permanent and the basis the creation and definition of a special holon.
+A standing holon is a holon that is permanent and is the basis the creation and defines special holon.
 A special holon is a holon that combines aspects from multiple standing holons.

+[Insert Venn Diagram showing special holon as the interesect of 2 holons A and B]

 Aside from the founding standing holons, new standing holons can only be formed with 90% Mezono consensus.

-A standing holon can be removed given at least 90% Mezono consensus within said standing holon and at least an 90% consensus among all Mezonos.
+A standing holon can be removed given at least 90% Mezono consensus within said standing holon and at least a 90% consensus among all Mezonos.

 A citizen in a special holon is considered to be (1/(number of standing holons the special holon is comprised of)) of a citizen within each holon the special holon is comprised of.